-What is baking soda?
+What is bicarbonate of soda?

 Baking soda is another name for sodium bicarbonate, which may also be known as bicarbonate of soda.
 This white powder is a mixture of sodium and hydrogen carbonate, and is most commonly used for baking cakes or soda bread.

 What is the difference between baking soda and baking powder?

 While baking soda is another name for sodium bicarbonate, baking powder is actually made up of various ingredients, including sodium bicarbonate and a mix of cream of tartar and a filler like cornflour, which absorbs any moisture.

 You can also use baking soda in numerous genius ways for self-care.
 You may recognise it in dental hygiene products like Arm & Hammer toothpaste, as it is effective in helping to polish and whiten teeth naturally.

 Some people swear by using a cup of baking soda in the bath to soothe skin irritations and soften the skin, while making a paste of water and baking soda is said to be an effective salve to help relieve insect bites.

+It's amazing what baking soda can do around the home!
+A great, natural alternative to chemical-laden sprays and polishes, this wonder ingredient should definitely be introduced into your cleaning arsenal.
 Keep tiles and floors sparkling clean by sprinkling some baking soda in a bucket of warm water and using to help mop clean your home.
 Alternatively, you could sprinkle some baking soda directly onto surfaces like your bathtub and sinks before wiping clean with a damp washcloth.

 Baking soda is also effective at cutting through grease and grime, making it ideal to tackle particular dirty dishes or cleaning your oven or microwave.
 When mixed with vinegar it works as an easy, chemical-free drain cleaner, while a sprinkle of baking soda in your laundry will make clothes cleaner, fresher and softer – an easy way to make your detergent last longer.

 Did you know you can use baking soda as pest control too?
 Mix equal parts of salt and soda, and sprinkle the mixture wherever you see ants coming in to keep them out the house.